Killavus/fitting-rectangles/README.md

 Minimalisation problem stated that way cannot be solved using typical linear programming techniques - at least without adding additional constraints.
 But there are effective (`O(n)` or `O(n * log(n))` algorithms finding an approximate result for _ribbon-fit_ problem.
 A _ribbon_ is a sub-surface of width `W` where we try to fit rectangles (similar constraints as in _Rectangle-Fit_ problem), minimizing the `y` position (effective _height_) of the top-most corner of rectangle placed in that way.

 That may find a good approximate for _bounding rectangle_ area I'm looking for.
 But we don't know what `W` to choose to find an optimal _bounding rectangle_.
-Here, meta-heuristics come into play. _Simulated annealing_ is used to traverse solution space, finding optimal `W` (using meta-heuristics) and `H` (using heuristic algorithm from _bounding-ribbon_ problem).
+Here, meta-heuristics come into play. _Nelder-Mead method_ is used to traverse solution space, finding optimal `W` (using meta-heuristics) and `H` (using heuristic algorithm from _bounding-ribbon_ problem).

 ## Installation